rafapetter/udacity-machine-learning-capstone/capstone-project.md

 ### Refinement

-For the vector representation of words, the GLOVE algorithm gives performance below our expectations.
-I believe, this is because the questions are short and does not induce a semantic structure that GLOVE is able to learn.
+For the vector representation of words, the GloVe algorithm gives performance below our expectations.
+I believe, this is because the questions are short and does not induce a semantic structure that GloVe is able to learn.
 When training with the word2vec from spaCy, we get a better performance.
 The spaCy library was just released, and it seems to be really fast.

 For the optimization algorithm, we first used the simple and standard version of SGD (Stochastic Gradient Descent) [31].
 And then tried with a better version o SGD called Adam (Adaptive Moment Estimation) [32], to clearly get a better result.